 - Aerobic exercise is the best way to warm-up the body and maximize activity

-- Stretching before physical activity prevents injury
+- Dynamic stretching before physical activity prevents injury

 - Stretching after activities prevents soreness